WillSams/samswebs-4.0/web/docs/using-storybook-to-drive-development.md

 ![17](assets/images/storybook/17.png)

-Now let's modify the CloneReservation component to handle the loading state...:
+Now let's modify the CloneReservation component to handle the loading state and to pass our test:

 ```bash
 echo 'import React from "react";